 Epidemiologists have known for some time that CRC is on the rise among young people.
 Between 2007 and 2018, CRC rates increased 1.3% each year among those under 50.
 In 2018, the American Cancer Society began recommending that screening begin at age 45, rather than 50.
-And a few months ago the US Preventative Service Task Force (USPSTF)–a panel of federally appointed medical experts who determine which screenings are covered by insurance under the Affordable Care Act–finally concurred.
+And a few months ago the US Preventative Service Task Force (USPSTF)–a panel of federally appointed medical experts who make evidence-based recommendations about clinical preventive care–concurred.
+Under the Affordable Care Act, screenings that receive an A or B grade by the USPSTF must be covered by most private insurance plans with no copay for patients.
 While this new policy is still in the “draft” stage, it will likely be finalized.
 Health experts expect tens of thousands of additional cancers to be prevented or treated early as a result of this change.

 Better At-Home Testing Kits